 12. Liquids in Design

-Let’s add a splash into this design!
+Let’s add a splash to this design!

 A completely contrasting design that is heading to the top of the fashion charts is the liquid – splash, splatter, drip!
-The polar opposite of geometric shapes, they can be used to stunning effect in combination with the more traditionally form structures, or alone.
+The polar opposite of geometric shapes, they can be used to stunning effect in combination with the more traditional form structures, or alone.
 The thing about design is that there is room for everything.
 Liquid gives the obvious effect of natural flow – organic, freedom, creation, hypnotic.

 13. Need More Inspiration?

 Genuinely it was so difficult to pick out great design favorites – even for such a short period of time – that we could resist throwing some more wood on the fire.
 These great 2020 design examples caught our communal eye and are certainly something to look out for going forward.
 Never stand still!

 Animation is becoming more animated every year – check out two design examples, where the movement works wonders.

 Collage effect grabs the interest and keep you glued.
 Here are two different but equally cool modern versions.

 A little humor is always nice, and these three hit the sweet spot between great serious design and giving a little smile.

 Green is growing.
 Eco-friendly products need eco images, a design trend that keeps growing